Climate change and increasing populations are putting pressure on water resources. Water is essential for the wellbeing

 The City of Canning has been accredited as a Waterwise Council since 2017, and is proud to be endorsed as a Gold Waterwise Council every year since 2018.
 Being Gold Waterwise highlights our drive to improve liveability outcomes across the water cycle and help create a water sensitive city and community.

-In 2019, the City of Canning was also recognised as a Platinum Waterwise Council, recognising that extraordinary waterwise leadership has been demonstrated.
-To be recognised as a Platinum Wasterwise Council, the Council must go beyond water efficiency and build in sensitive water management.
-A key component of the criteria was to demonstrate actions or initiatives that meet any of the seven Water Sensitive Cities goal areas:
+In 2019, the City of Canning was recognised as a Platinum Waterwise Council.
+To be recognised, councils must go beyond water efficiency and build sensitive water management.